Modifying the DOM order with tabindex

 </radio-group>

-The component then uses a keyboard event listener to determine which key the
+The component uses a keyboard event listener to determine which key the

 user presses; when this happens, it sets the previously focused child's